agiliq/tweetable-python/index.rst

-..
-Tweetable Python documentation master file, created by sphinx-quickstart on Sat Jul 21 22:55:00 2018.
-   You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

 Tweetable Python
 ==================

 A book of short (280 chars or less) python commands which get the job done.

 Inspired by Peteris Krumins' Perl One Liners.

+The book is a collection of 128 python programs.
+Each of these programs does something useful and/or fun.

 .. toctree::
    :maxdepth: 2